Luckily, you can opt for commercial landlord insurance to sustain your rental business and future-proof it against unpredictable events.

 There are two types of commercial landlord insurance: property insurance and liability insurance.

 In the case of property insurance, only materialistic things are covered, including any damage to the property.
-Some of the losses that property insurance covers include extra expenses due to:
+Some of the losses that property insurance covers include extra expenses due to wind, fire, hail, vandalism, tornadoes or theft.

 That’s the scope of coverage you get with a basic plan.
 If you opt for an advanced plan, your property will also be covered in case of terrorism, floods, earthquakes, hurricanes, and money theft.